mdebony/acceptance_modelisation/README.md

 ### Storing and loading a model with pickle

-The object containing the models could then be store using pickle.
+The `BackgroundCollectionZenith` object containing the models could then be store using pickle.
 ```python
 import pickle
 with open('my_bkg_model.pck', mode='wb') as f:
     pickle.dump(base_model, f)
 ```

-It is then possible to retrieve it later using pickle again.
+It is then possible to retrieve it later using pickle.
 ```python
 import pickle
 with open('my_bkg_model.pck', mode='rb') as f: